The Circulatory System and Your Health

 Maintaining Heart Health and the Circulatory System

-All of this can be prevented!
-Research shows that developing healthy habits, such as those listed below, will significantly reduce your risk of heart disease.
+Many risk factors for heart disease can be improved through healthy lifestyle habits.
+Research shows that developing healthy habits can significantly reduce your risk of cardiovascular disease.
+Some habits, such as those listed below, will significantly reduce your risk of heart disease.
 You can also support your heart health with supplements.
-Fee free to take our Brilliant Body Health Assessment to help you determine which body system is in most need of support.

 - Exercise regularly, especially through activities like walking or aerobics.

-- Make sure you get enough sleep (if you lose sleep, you can’t make it up)
+- Make sure you get enough sleep (you can’t make up for lost sleep).

 Source: Laurence Smith